 GDPR Consent Examples

-This is all because of the EU General Data Protection Regulation (GDPR), a privacy law that sets a higher standard for consent than many companies are used to.
+The EU's General Data Protection Regulation (GDPR) is a privacy law that sets a high standard for consent.
 Under the GDPR, consent really means consent.
 Certain methods that have previously been used to get consent are no longer valid.

-Let's see how your company can make sure it is earning consent in the right way, and for the right things.
+Let's see how your company can make sure it's obtaining consent in the right way, and for the right things.

 - 1. What is the GDPR?